 Germany should control the ball, limit risks, and gradually wear Curacao down.
 If they score early, it could open up.
 If not, expect patience rather than panic.
 A professional, composed performance feels most likely.

-Match Prediction: Germany to win.
+Match Prediction: Germany to win to nil.
 Bet with bet365.

 A controlled scoreline makes sense here.
 Something like 2-0 or 3-0 fits the tone of a focused opening match where defensive structure matters just as much as attacking intent.